Art is a friendly deception.

 Flannery Wilson

 Flannery has a PhD in Comparative Literature.
 She teaches French, Italian, and visual media.
-Her book on Taiwanese cinema can be found on Amazon.
+She has developed a love for improv comedy and performs regularly.